chrkrogh/KinDrape/Python implementation/README.md

 Output parameters from KinDrape:
-- Node: 3D array with computed grid nodes (first two dimensions correspond to the location in the grid as row/column and the third dimension/page contains x,y,z-coordinates)
+- Node: 3D array with computed grid nodes (first two dimensions correspond to the location in the grid as row/column and the third dimension/page contains x,y,z-coordinates).
-- Shear: 2D array with computed shear angles of the cells (first dimension is the cell number and the second dimension is the four shear angles of the cell)
+- Shear: 2D array with computed shear angles of the cells (first dimension is the cell number and the second dimension is the four shear angles of the cell).
+- ax: axes handle.
+- fig: figure handle.